 Set in Gila National Forest, Cosmic Campground was named the first Dark Sky Sanctuary in the U.S. Forest Service, making it the perfect place to do some serious stargazing.
 Red filtered light is used to allow campers to see, without spoiling the light show from above.
-See how camping can help you sleep better—especially at a dark-sky spot like Cosmic Campground.

 New York: Camp Orenda